Mao Yijun

-Mao Yijun (毛毅军 (毛毅軍, Máo Yìjūn); born 28 December 1970) is a former Chinese footballer.
+Mao Yijun (毛毅军 (毛毅軍, Máo Yìjūn); born 28 December 1970) is a Chinese football coach and former footballer.

 Club career

 Mao spent his entire career with hometown club Shanghai Shenhua, winning the 1995 Jia-A League, 1998 Chinese FA Cup and the 1995 and 1998 editions of the Chinese FA Super Cup during his eight-year career at the club.

 International career

 On 4 May 1997, Mao made his debut for China in a 4–1 win against Turkmenistan.

 International goals

 Scores and results list China's goal tally first.